G-I1/r-weather-app/README.md

-Weather App created with react;
+Weather App created with react.

+weather endpoint : "http://localhost:3000/weather" or click weather in the nav bar ;

 ### `npm start`